Admission is free as is street parking.

 The museum has two rooms that are filled with many saxophones lined up next to each other.

 The saxophones in this room are among the older ones in the collection.
+Some even are on display in the windows.

 The other room has saxophones that are newer.